PepeBigotes/improvedduckduino/README.md

 ```bash
 cd improvedduckduino
 ```
 And execute the `dependencies.sh` script.
+(`dependencies.sh` relies on the `apt` packet manager, it will not work if your system does not use it.)
 ```bash
 chmod +x dependencies.sh && sudo ./dependencies.sh
 ```